 Have a magazine with an old interview and photo from 30 years ago, when you were just a budding young entrepreneur with permed hair rocking a Members Only jacket?
 Perhaps you had a big grand opening when you launched and have printed photographs you can scan and share.

 Customers love to get a glimpse of your humble beginnings, especially if there’s a nostalgic connection to your brand.

 let your customers take the driver’s seat

-Repurpose your online reviews by adding that content to your website or using snippets of it on your social networks.
-If you don’t have reviews, take an inventory of your emails or letters and pull out quotes where the customers have given feedback on your products or services.
+Repurpose your online reviews by adding them as testimonials to your website or using snippets on your social networks.
+If you don’t have reviews, take an inventory of your emails or letters and pull out quotes of customer feedback on your products or services.

 If you have content that is popular, hold a brainstorming session to come up with topics that are closely related to those that have been successful for you in the past.
-Drawing parallel lines can be a very effective marketing tactic and it helps lend to your overall brand messaging.
+Drawing parallel lines can be a very effective marketing tactic — and it helps with your overall brand messaging.

 the comeback kid

-We all have phones and snapping a quick photo or taking a short video is as easy as the push of a button.
-If you are spending time and energy doing something for your business you should be thinking about ways that can be extended into content development.
+We all have phones, and snapping a quick photo or taking a short video is as easy as the push of a button.
+If you are spending time and energy doing something for your business, you should be thinking about ways that can be extended into content development.